JustBuddy/BoothDownloader-web/README.md

 What kind of storage this lives on matters a lot, an NVME will net you best results.
 Having it on an HDD network storage drive usually slows generation down by 3-4x.
+Effective performance using the page didn't noticable change, but faster storage will make item loading faster.